-It usually requires special equipment to embed the firmware into a device, and you normally will not be able to alter or erase it without help from the manufacturer.
+It usually requires special equipment to embed firmware into a device, and you normally will not be able to alter or erase it without the manufacturer’s help.
 Because it is planted into the hardware, firmware is also called “embedded software” or “embedded system.”

 Read More about “Firmware”

-While a device’s firmware is hardly ever changed, there are at least two reasons for updating firmware.
+While a device’s firmware hardly ever changes, there are at least two reasons for updating it.
 These are fixing bugs or adding features to the device.

 Watch this video to learn more about firmware:

 The term “firmware” was coined by Ascher Opler in a 1967 Datamation article.
 Datamation was a computer magazine published in printed form in the U.S. between 1957 and 1998.
 Back then, firmware pertained to the contents of a small specialized high-speed memory that houses a microcode that defines and implements the computer’s instruction set.

 Firmware differs from hardware and software.
 It was not made up of instructions for the central processing unit (CPU).
 Instead, it uses a lower-level microcode that implements machine instructions.
 It exists between hardware and software, hence the name “firmware.”

 Today, the word “firmware” refers to any computer program tightly linked to hardware, including processor machine instructions for simple electronic devices like microwave ovens, remote controls, or computer peripherals.

 A lot of devices found in most people’s homes use firmware, including the items listed below.

 A personal computer (PC)’s firmware components are just as important as its operating system (OS).
 But unlike an OS, firmware cannot update itself automatically to fix issues detected after the unit gets shipped.